The High School phase was launched in 2007. Classes average about 12. Personal attention is a luxury we can afford!

 GRADE 8 – 9:

-High School life is vastly different from Primary School in the sense of discipline, work load and tempo.
+High School life is vastly different from Preparatory School in the sense of discipline, work load and tempo.
 We do our best in assisting the Grade 8s’ transition by running an induction programme with them for the first two weeks.
 Their academic proficiency and standard is monitored closely and problems are identified.
 The existing student body bond with the new learners during break times and the group is exposed to high school life systematically.

 The group goes on a team building excursion in the beginning of the school year, and graduates as full-fledged members of Waterberg Academy at the first Senior Social within the first month.

 - Life Orientation(Citizenship, Personal Well-being, career choices, group dynamics, etc.)

 - Natural Sciences (a combination of Biology and Pure Science)